Applicants

 The Policy Position provides the opportunity to work in the office of the Chief Medical Officer for OMH, on a variety of policies and state level guidance, ranging from treatment planning, to parity issues and working closely with other regulatory agencies and managed care organizations (full time).

-The Global Health Track offers the opportunity to participate in international collaborations focused evaluating, understanding and enhancing delivery of mental health services in areas of need (approximately 4 hrs per week).
+The Global Health Track offers the opportunity to participate in international collaborations focused on evaluating, understanding and enhancing delivery of mental health services in areas of need (approximately 4 hrs per week).

 PPF Express encourages our fellows to find their voice, through bi-weekly PPF Express meetings, incorporating guest speakers with expertise in media and communications as well as writing exercises, under the expert guidance of Peter Stein and Mena Mirhom- 2 of our recent alumni (approximately 4hrs per week).